 Le Frecce

 The high-speed Trenitalia trains are called “Le Frecce” (lay, fre-chay) and come in different models, indicated by their color.
 There is frecciarossa (red), frecciargento (silver), and frecciabianca (white) but unless you’re interested in train engineering, don’t mind the colors.
-All you need to know is, if you want a high-speed train, look for “freccia” in the description.
+All you need to know is that if you want a high-speed train, look for “Freccia” in the description.

 The website to book a Trenitalia Freccia train provides options for slower trains for your selected trip, so you can browse all viable options.
-The slower trains usually cost less so are a good choice for those who aren’t in a rush and want to save.
+The slower trains usually cost less, so they are a good choice for those who aren’t in a rush and want to save.

 Italo Treno

 Unlike Trenitalia, Italo Treno only runs high-speed trains.
-Service and quality are very similar between Italo Treno and Trenitalia, so it choice usually comes down to convenience.
-Trenitalia and Italo offer different hours, stops, etc. and so it is usually worth checking both before deciding on one or the other.
+Service and quality are very similar between them, so the choice usually comes down to convenience.
+Trenitalia and Italo offer different hours, stops, etc., so it is usually worth checking both before deciding on one.
 You can book Italo trains here.

 What Is Included On High-Speed Trains In Italy?

 All high-speed trains in Italy come with the same basic features.
-These include reserved seating, luggage racks, climate control, free WiFi, food and beverage carriages with snacks and meals, and a variety of classes (from economy to business to first).
+These include reserved seating, luggage racks, climate control, complimentary WiFi, food and beverage services with snacks and meals, and a variety of classes (from economy to business to first class).

 Trenitalia Ticket Options

 On the Trenitalia website, you will find many train ticket options.
-While most people will buy according to their budget, let’s go over the major types of tickets you will see.
+While most people will buy according to their budget, let’s review the major types of tickets you will see.
 Trenitlia trains have three classes they are:

 - Standard: This is where you will find the base fares.

-- Premium: A step up from standard, it includes larger chairs, more leg room, and usually free snacks and beverages.
+- Premium: Aside from standard, it includes larger chairs, more leg room, and usually free snacks and beverages.

-- Executive: The highest level of comfort, this has extra space, reclinable chairs, and usually a wine or Prosecco option brought to your seat.
+- Executive: This option offers the highest level of comfort, features extra space, reclining chairs, and usually includes a complimentary wine or Prosecco selection brought to your seat.

 You can read more about them and their terms and conditions directly on the Trenitalia site.
-Pro tip: Don’t worry about all the details and options if it is stressful for you.
-The train will get you to where you want to be, so select the fare that makes the most sense for you based on timing and budget.
+Pro tip: If all the details and options are stressful for you, don’t worry.
+The train will take you to where you want to be, so select the fare that makes the most sense for you based on your timing and budget.

 Italo Treno Fare Options